Caves

 meg_little91

-We’ve been giving cave tours in Missouri for more than 100 years.
-Onondaga Cave in Onondaga Cave State Park has been a tourist attraction since 1897 and is celebrated for its colorful dripstones and flowstones, and the spectacular “lily pad” room.
+Missouri has been giving cave tours for more than a century.
+Onondaga Cave in Onondaga Cave State Park near Leasburg has been attracting visitors since 1897 and is celebrated for its colorful dripstones, flowstones and spectacular “lily pad” room.

 hupunch

-Speaking of marvels, the deepest cave in the state is Marvel Cave at Silver Dollar City in Branson.
-With nearly 600 stairs leading to the depths – the Cathedral Room is 300 feet below the surface –the tour of this National Natural Landmark is very strenuous.
+Speaking of marvels, the deepest cave in the state is Marvel Cave, located at Silver Dollar City in Branson.
+Descend nearly 600 stairs into the Cathedral Room, 300 feet below the surface.
+The tour of this National Natural Landmark is strenuous.

 Photo: Silver Dollar City

-If climbing all those steps doesn’t appeal, enjoy the opposite experience at Fantastic Caverns in Springfield – the only ride-through cave in America.
-Enjoy the constant 60-degrees from a propane-powered tram, as you admire soda straws, cave pearls, massive columns, stalactites and stalagmites, all beautifully stage lighted.
-By the way, here’s a great trick to remember which cave formation is which: stalactites cling TIGHT to the ceiling, while stalagmites MIGHT grow that tall in time.
+Discover an easier adventure at Fantastic Caverns in Springfield – the only ride-through cave in America.
+Board a propane-powered tram to admire soda straws, cave pearls, massive columns, stalactites and stalagmites, all beautifully lighted.
+By the way, here’s a trick to remember the names of two types of cave formations: stalactites cling TIGHT to the ceiling, while stalagmites MIGHT grow that tall in time.

-For a “literary” twist on show caves, visit Hannibal’s Mark Twain Cave complex – made famous in the novels of Missouri’s best-known author.
-The cave is also a National Natural Landmark and has been offering organized tours since 1886.
-Unlike the rest of the state’s caves, Mark Twain and the other Hannibal area caves are maze caves – a basically horizontal network of interconnecting passage loops.
+For a literary twist, visit Hannibal’s Mark Twain Cave complex – made famous in several novels by Missouri’s best-known author.
+The cave, a National Natural Landmark, has been offering organized tours since 1886.
+Unlike most caves in Missouri, Mark Twain Cave and several other caves in the Hannibal area are maze caves – a horizontal network of interconnecting passages.
 Part of the complex, Cameron Cave, is the third largest maze cave in the northern hemisphere.

 The Cave You Fear to Enter Holds the Treasure You Seek